brianadams2337/containerstore-demo/README.md

   includes the Storefront SDKs along with all the features and pages required for a modern e-commerce frontend.

-The Storefront application is built to make it easy to change or extend the shop design.
+The Storefront Application is built to make it easy to change or extend the shop design.
 This approach drastically reduces the effort required to launch a new e-commerce shop, as you only have to focus on customizing the UI and design layer to your specific needs.